CMHalili/EDM-V3/README.md

 # EDM-V3
-This portfolio will serve as a collection of my academic activities and porjects.
+This portfolio will serve as a collection of my Enterprise Management Lab Exercise
 ## About Me
 Hi!
 I'm Cassandra Halili!
 I'm currently pursuing a Bachelor of Science in Infromation System (BSIS), at City College of Angeles where I explore the intersection of technology, business, and data.
 ## Education